alanreidt/javascript-fundamentals-note/README.md

 ```

 ## A value of this identifier
-There are only 2 types of the Lexical Environment, which can specify a value of `this` identifier:
+There are only 2 types of the Lexical Environment, which specify a value of `this` identifier:
 - the global environment
-- the function environment (except an arrow function)
+- the function environment (except an arrow function's)

 In the global environment, `this` identifier refers to the global object, no matter what mode (strict/non-strict) you use.
 It's the `window` object inside a browser.